Possible Side Effects of HGH Injections

 - Acromegaly – this condition is noticeable by enlargement of the skeletal bones, facial bones, organs, and fingers.
 It occurs mostly when a person is engaging in the use of HGH injections when there is no need, and in very large doses.
 Proper medical supervision can alleviate this concern.

-How to Avoid or Minimize Side Effects of HGH Injections
+How to Avoid or Minimize Negative Effects

 In order to avoid or minimize any negative HGH injection side effects, an individual should only engage in treatment with human growth hormone therapy under expert doctor supervision.
 That means finding and working with a specialist in the field of adult hormone replacement therapy.